Microsoft-USEduAzure/workshops/modern-data-warehouse/azure-data-factory-v2/configure-git-repo.md

     ![Create pipeline from template](media/repo/4.png)

-1. If prompted, select the working branch.
+1. If prompted, select the working branch and click the **Save** button.

     ![Select working branch](media/repo/5.png)

 1. Verify the correct branch is selected.

     ![Verify branch](media/repo/6.png)

+1. Once you select the branch your ADF workspace will now be connected to your Git repo.
+To publish workspace changes, simply click the **Publish** button in to commit and push changes to your remote repository.

 ## Next task: [Build copy pipeline using Azure Data Factory](copy-file-into-adls-gen2.md)